Meet our highly experienced yoga and fitness instructors. Read more about their backgrounds, training, and what they love about teaching!

 Jill found a passion for yoga over 17 years ago and completed her first 200hr training in 2008 and has been honored to teach her passion ever since.
 She has gone on to advance her training in prenatal, restorative and in particular, yin yoga.
 She has completed level 1 and 2 yin with one of the founders of yin yoga, Paul Grilley, concentrating on the connective tissue, joint systems and meridians of the body.
 Having a fascination with the anatomy has contributed to helping people understand how their body works with any style of yoga.
 She embraces that we are all different and how we align ourselves in a posture is unique to each individual.
 To make yoga accessible to everyone, every age, shape, size, and ability is the true gift of yoga and what she aspires to reflect in her teaching.

-Joanna has been a Massage Therapist for 10 years and started doing yoga to help with the pain in her wrists.
+Joanna has been a Massage Therapist for 10 years and a yoga teacher for 7 years.
+Three years into her massage career she started doing yoga to help with the pain in her wrists.
 She started to do yoga 4 times a week and fell in love with how it made her feel.
 It gave her the flexibility, range of motion, and strength that she needed to save her career and body.
-She fell in love with it so deeply that she wanted to teach others.
+She fell in love with it so deeply that she wanted to share it with others.
 Through her journey of teaching she found a few goals that she wants her students to take with them in their yoga practice and in their everyday life.
 She wants to create a free and safe atmosphere.
 A place were you can drop everything and leave it outside of your mind, and your body for at least a hour to truly just focus on you.

-She wants her students to get rid of the word CAN'T. Throughout her teaching this is the word that she hears the most from new students, and she always says, "is it that you can't or you just don't know how".
 She takes the time to break it down and encourage exploration to find the flow or pose within your body.
-She believes that if you make it your own, you'll be more proud of your achievement and growth and understanding of how you flow.
+She believes that if you make it your own, you'll be more proud of your achievement and growth and understanding of how you flow

 Julia has been in the health and fitness industry for over 10 years and guiding yoga students for 7 years.
 Julia is not only an RYT, she is a certified personal trainer, and group exercise instructor.
 With her plethora of certifications in yoga, personal training and group exercise, Julia has great diversity and knowledge.
 Julia’s passion for the health and wellness industry gives her a drive to help others find their authentic self, to discover they can do more than they thought, and inspire others to feel alive.
 She is dedicated to create movement, passion, and a newfound belief in self in each of her students.
 Yoga has claimed her; it has deepened her perspective, and has allowed her to find peace amongst the noise.
 Julia believes yoga is meant to help us seek alignment, truth, and it brings us back to our own self.